Mads Mikkelsen as Mr Freeze in a solo DC movie or the villain for The Batman 2? Where do I sign a petition for that?

 Mr Freeze Deserves a Second Chance at Live-Action

 While the character of Dr Victor Fries has appeared or been mentioned several times in television series like Gotham or The Flash, the character has only had one live-action film appearance — in 1997’s Batman and Robin.
 And, while that movie may have its fair share of defenders and fans today, Batman and Robin is largely regarded as one of the worst Batman films ever made.

 The movie features campy and cliche moments throughout, and one need only look at the casting of Arnold Schwarzenegger as Mr Freeze to see this in full force.
 Schwarzenegger spends more time making bad jokes than he does being an interesting or engaging villain, and it’s high time that a more prestigious actor like Mikkelsen brought a more nuanced approach to the role.

 Mikkelsen Can Play The Villain

 Mads Mikkelsen has played enough antagonists in his career to prove that he’s an expert at playing villains and anti-heroes on-screen.
 From Hannibal to Casino Royale, Mikkelsen always brings with him a degree of tension and uneasiness to every villain that he plays.
-He’s the perfect choice for Mr Freeze because, like so many of the villains Mikkelsen has played in his career up to this point, Dr Victor Fries has high-level intellect and a certain level of gentlemanly charm.
+He’s the perfect choice for Mr Freeze because, like so many of the villains Mads Mikkelsen has played in his career up to this point, Dr Victor Fries has the high-level intellect and a certain level of gentlemanly charm.